segment-boneyard/proxy-cache/Readme.md

 ## API

-### .ProxyCache(instance, methods, options)
+### .cache(instance, methods, options)

   Generate a proxying a cache, with all properties of `instance` fully proxied, and all instance `methods` wrapped with a cache.

-  You can also optionally pass in custom `options`, which line up exactly with [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache#options) options.
+You can also pass in optional `options`, which line up exactly with [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache#options) options.
 Here are the defaults:

 ```js
 {